People

 Atahualpa

-He had just won a civil war for control of the largest empire in the Americas when a small group of Spanish strangers arrived and captured him at dinner.
+He had just won a civil war for control of the largest empire in the Americas when Francisco Pizarro's small Spanish force seized him in the plaza at Cajamarca.

 Portrait of Attila the Hun